USAA car insurance review Jul 2020

 You’ll enter basic contact information about yourself, and you’ll need some personal information about whichever member of your family was in the military, including their Social Security number.

-- Information about you or your family member’s military service
+- Information about you or your family member’s military service, such as a military number or SSN

 - Your passport or permanent resident card if you’re not a US citizen

-USAA is one of the highest ranking auto insurance providers according to JD Power and a handful of other online resources.
-While it isn’t accredited on the official BBB website, it does hold an A+ rating and a composite score of 3.79 out of 5 stars, based on 302 customer reviews.
+USAA is one of the highest ranking auto insurance providers according to J.D.
+Power and a handful of other online resources.
+But not all of the reviews are positive.

-Reviews on the Trustpilot website seem to be more negative in nature, but the majority of these complaints address concerns with mortgages and other financial products, not car insurance.
+Reviews on Trustpilot seem to be slightly more negative, but the majority of these complaints address concerns with mortgages and other financial products, not car insurance.
+USAA is also not accredited with the Better Business Bureau as of January 2020, and holds an NR rating for not responding to customer complaints.

 How to contact USAA